 How much does a business debt recovery agency charge?

-Standard: contingency fee of 5-25% on recovered amounts plus a registration fee of AED 500-2,000.
-The percentage depends on debt size, age, and complexity.
+Standard: contingency fee of 5–25% on recovered amounts plus a registration fee of AED 500–2,000.
 No recovery means no fee beyond the registration.
-This structure aligns the agency's incentive with yours — they earn more when you recover more.

 What industries do business debt recovery agencies serve?

-Most established agencies serve all B2B sectors — construction, technology, manufacturing, logistics, professional services, trade.
-Some specialise in specific industries or debt types.
-For industry-specific expertise, ask the agency about their case history in your sector and whether they understand the payment dynamics specific to your industry.
+Most established agencies serve all B2B sectors.
+For industry-specific expertise, ask the agency about their case history in your sector.

 Can the agency recover debts from government entities?

-Government debt collection follows different procedures — formal channels, specific filing requirements, and longer timelines.
-Most agencies can handle government debts but should set realistic expectations about timelines and approach.
+Government debt collection follows different procedures.
 The strategy is typically more diplomatic and process-driven than standard commercial collection.